antievictionmappingproject/new-development-map/README.md

   **addRent()**
   this was my ([remusofreem](https://github.com/remusofreem)) attempt to add rent data based on city blocks, this was by far the most challenging aspect of the project and unfortunatley it became clear by the end of the summer that the solution I spent the most time on (using the ZillowApi) was not fit for the task

   At some future point we need to find rent data to implement.
-My best hope would be gross rent by some city geJSON data which can we can import to CARTO and then add to the map using Leaflet's onEachFeature handling of geojson data to color each piece based on rent and some gradient.
+My best hope would be gross rent data that is by some city unit small enough to fit in the map.
+Then we could get  geJSON data for polygons of that size which can we can then import to CARTO and then add to the map using Leaflet's onEachFeature handling of geojson data to color each piece based on the rent data and some gradient.

   **timeHelper()**:
   this is a helper for the HTML that lets it swtich between displaying data before and after the development went in.